DrivAerNet++: A Large-Scale Multimodal Car Dataset with Computational Fluid Dynamics Simulations and Deep Learning Benchmarks: Limitations and Future Work

 Our dataset can be utilized for data-driven design of both internal combustion engine (ICE) cars and electric vehicles, covering main design aspects such as aesthetics/style and aerodynamic efficiency and performance.
 We believe this dataset will serve as a cornerstone for advancing research in engineering design and CFD, offering rich resources for developing more accurate and efficient predictive models.

-\section{Limitations and future work}
+\section{Limitations and Future Work}

-The DrivAerNet++ dataset, with its 8,000 car designs, covers most conventional car designs.
-However, the simulation fidelity is slightly lower than what is typically used in the industry (CFD meshes with $\mathcal{O}$(100M) cells~\cite{ashton2016assessment}).
-Additionally, the highly turbulent and time-dependent flow around a 3D car introduces errors when using steady-state RANS simulations.
-While the $k$-$\omega$-SST model~\cite{menter2003ten} generally provides accurate results, it struggles with predicting flow separation and reattachment~\cite{islam2009application, ashton2016assessment}.
-Future work should involve hybrid RANS-LES methods to better capture the time-dependent nature of the flow field.

-Moreover, the surrogate models we trained are not complex enough to learn the intricate geometric and aerodynamic features.
-More advanced models, such as Geometry-Informed Neural Operators~\cite{li2023geometryinformed}, Convolutional Occupancy Networks~\cite{peng2020convolutional}, and sophisticated graph models, should be tested.
-We primarily focused on the surrogate modeling of drag since it is the most critical factor in the initial design phase.
-However, leveraging DrivAerNet++ for other tasks, such as accelerating CFD simulations, is necessary for a more comprehensive approach.
+The surrogate models we trained on DrivAerNet++ are currently not complex enough to fully capture the intricate geometric and aerodynamic features present in diverse car designs.
+More advanced models, such as Geometry-Informed Neural Operators~\cite{li2023geometryinformed}, Convolutional Occupancy Networks~\cite{peng2020convolutional}, and sophisticated graph models, should be explored to improve predictive performance.
+We primarily focused on the surrogate modeling of drag, as it is a critical factor in the initial design phase.
+However, leveraging DrivAerNet++ for additional applications, such as accelerating CFD simulations, would provide a more comprehensive tool for aerodynamic design.

-To enhance the dataset, future work will focus on integrating transient CFD simulations, and incorporating additional modalities like 2D image renderings and multimodal learning approaches.
-This will improve models accuracy and robustness, driving innovation in automotive design and optimization.
+To enhance the dataset, future work will focus on integrating transient CFD simulations and incorporating additional modalities, such as 2D image renderings and multimodal learning approaches.
+These enhancements aim to improve model accuracy and robustness, fostering further innovation in automotive design and optimization.

 \begin{ack} The authors thank Ravi Nimbalkar and Yatin Kumbhar from BETA CAE Systems USA Inc for their support in creating the parametric models in ANSA®.
-The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing HPC, and consultation resources that have contributed to the research results reported within this paper.
-Special thanks to Lauren Milechin for her support in setting up the simulation environment on MIT SuperCloud. \end{ack}
+The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing HPC and consultation resources that have contributed to the research results reported within this paper.
+Special thanks to Chris Hill for providing access to MIT SuperCloud and to Lauren Milechin for her support in setting up the simulation environment.
+Additionally, the authors wish to thank Amy Nurnberger from MIT and Sonia Barbosa from Harvard University for their support with uploading the dataset to Harvard Dataverse.
+Finally, the authors extend their gratitude to Leonid Andreev for his technical support with uploading the dataset to Harvard Dataverse. \end{ack}